sucofunk/SUCOFUNKey/README.md

 Check out [@sucofunkey on Instagram](https://www.instagram.com/sucofunkey/) for a visual impression of the device and progress.
 You can sign up to the newsletter on [www.sucofunk.com](https://sucofunk.com), check some background infos, contact me and stay up to date.

 If you are interested in participating, a PCB or in the project in general, just send me a message.
 I spend a lot of time into the project without any return yet.
 Due to this I am working besides the project.
-If you want to support the project and help to keep the costs (office/workshop rent, hosting, etc.) as low as possible and speed the project up, feel free to donate.
+If you want to support the project and help to keep the costs (office/workshop rent, hosting, etc.) as low as possible and speed the project up, feel free to donate at sucofunk.com.

 ## Hardware